yuchan-lee-kr/Mini-Graphics-Engine-by-OpenGL-/README_ENG.md

 ### Model & Material

-- Assimp-based 3D Model Loading
+- 3D model loading with Assimp
-- Mesh / Submesh Processing
+- Mesh / Submesh processing
 - Vertex Position / Normal / UV
-- Material and Texture Loading
+- Material and texture loading

 ### Interface

-Provides a simple Debug / Control Interface using Dear ImGui.
+A simple debug and control interface is provided using Dear ImGui.

 - Hierarchy
 - Inspector
 - Rendering Statistics
 - Camera Parameters
 - Lighting Controls

-The GUI is intended for checking rendering results and adjusting parameters in real-time, rather than serving as a complete Scene Editor.
+The GUI is not intended to be a full scene editor.
+It is mainly used to inspect rendering results and adjust rendering parameters in real time.

+## ⚠️ Limitations

+This project is a learning-oriented renderer focused on directly implementing graphics math and the rendering pipeline.
+Therefore, it has the following limitations:

+- The current lighting model is based on Blinn-Phong shading, not a PBR pipeline.
+- The renderer mainly uses a single directional light.
+Point lights, spot lights, and cubemap shadows are not implemented.
+- Indoor scenes have limited indirect illumination because Global Illumination and IBL are not implemented.
+Ambient lighting is used as an approximation.
+- The renderer targets a single imported scene/model.
+Multi-model scene graphs and per-object transforms are outside the current scope.
+- Normal maps are loaded when connected to a material or detected through a filename convention.
+The final result may vary depending on asset quality.

+## 🚧 Future Work

+- Point Light / Spot Light
+- Cubemap Shadow Mapping for Point Lights
+- HDR Rendering and Tone Mapping
+- Physically Based Rendering (PBR)
+- SSAO

-## Controls
+## 🎮 Controls

-Supports Free-fly camera controls to freely explore the 3D space.
+The renderer supports free camera navigation in 3D space.

-* **`W` / `A` / `S` / `D`**: Move camera Forward/Backward/Left/Right
+- **`W` / `A` / `S` / `D`**: Move camera forward, left, backward, and right
-* **`↑` / `↓` (Arrow Keys)**: Move camera Up/Down (Vertical ascent/descent)
+- **`↑` / `↓`**: Move camera vertically
-* **`Mouse Drag`**: Camera rotation
+- **`Mouse Drag`**: Rotate camera
-* **`UI Panel`**: Real-time adjustment of rendering parameters via on-screen ImGui windows
+- **`UI Panel`**: Adjust rendering parameters in real time through ImGui windows

-## Planned

-I plan to implement the following features next:

-- Normal Mapping
-- Camera Improvements
-- Material / Lighting Controls

-## Tech Stack
+## 🧱 Tech Stack

 ### Core